tdbe/tdbe.github.io/about.md

 * Engineer of feeling, soul, style.
 * Indie director of feature and circumstance.
 * Business-principles-aware but impatiently so.
-* 50-50 logic & feelings fueled storyteller.
+* 50-50 logic & feelings fuelled storyteller.
 * My DnD character has a ton of charisma and many situational debuffs to it.
 * Comfortable in n-dimensional complexity.
-* Co-lead of wise, loving, and benign collaborative disruption.
+* Pushing for wise, loving, and painless disruption.
-* Hyperawareness & hyperfocus is the opposite of being comfortably numb to signal.
 * Creative at heart but specced with hard science and bitter optimism.
+* Hyperawareness & hyperfocus are the opposite of numbly desiring to bathe in louder signal.

 Check [my portfolio](https://www.deferredreality.com) for some projects and game-y things.